Medicare and SEBB benefits while employed

 What is Medigap (Medicare Supplement Insurance)?

 A Medicare supplement plan, or Medigap plan, can help pay for some of the health care costs that Medicare Part A and B don't cover, such as copayments, coinsurance, and deductibles.
+Each Medicare supplement plan is identified by a letter A through N. All plans offer the same basic benefits, and some offer extra benefits.

 Medicare supplement plans do not offer prescription drug coverage.
 This means a Medicare Part D plan will also need to be purchased on the open market.